You may have a condition called overactive bladder syndrome.

 Overactive bladder syndrome has a 30% overall incidence and it is more common among women.
 Fifty percent of males more than 70 years old and it is associated with prostate enlargement.

-There have been more than 1 theory to explain the underlying cause to this condition.
+There have been more than one theory to explain the underlying cause to this condition.

 Overactive bladder occurs when the muscles of the bladder start to contract involuntarily.